jagracar/multisign-app/documentation.md

 ## Important considerations

-- Choose well the number of users and the minimum votes to approve proposals.
-Imagine a multisig with only 2 users where only one positive vote is needed to execute proposals.
-In that situation, one of the users could create a proposal to transfer all the tez to an account controlled by the user.
-On the other side, a multisig with two users an a minimum of 2 positive votes to execute proposals could get blocked if one of the users disappears or losses their wallet keys.
-In that case, it would be impossible to execute proposals and any tez or tokens in the multisig will become inaccessible.
+### Choose well the total number of multisig users and the minimum number of positive votes to approve proposals

+Imagine a multisig with 2 users where only one positive vote is needed to execute proposals.
+In that situation, one of the users could create a proposal to transfer all the tez to their own account and the other user would not be able to stop it.

+On the other hand, a multisig with two users an a minimum of 2 positive votes to execute proposals could get blocked if one of the users disappears or losses access to their wallet.
+In that case, it would be impossible to approve new proposals and any tez or tokens in the multisig will be lost.

 These kind of situations could be minimized adding more users to the multisig.
-A multisig with 9 users and a minimum of 5 positive votes to approve proposals, would make more difficult that a small group of users impose their proposals to the rest.
-At the same time, 4 user would need to loose their keys to block the multisig forever.
+A multisig with 9 users and a minimum of 5 positive votes to approve proposals, would make more difficult that a small group of users impose their proposals to the majority.
+At the same time, 5 users would need to loose their keys in order to block the multisig forever.

-  Ideally inactive multisig users should be identified and removed from the multisig to avoid the problem of not being able to approve proposals.
+Inactive users should be identified and removed from the multisig to avoid the possibilities of not being able to approve proposals.

-- Any update in the multisig parameters will affect all active and expired proposals.
-One should always evaluate the unexpected consequences that changing the parameter could have on them.
+### Any update in the multisig parameters will affect all active and expired proposals

+One should always evaluate the unexpected consequences of changing one of the multisig parameters.

 For example, reducing the expiration time from 5 to 2 days could set some active proposals as expired.
 Increasing it from 5 to 10 days could reactivate some expired proposals.

-  Removing a user might make a multisig inoperable if the minimum number of positive votes is not reduced at the same time and there are a significant fraction of inactive users in the multisig.
-For example, a multisig with 4 users and 3 minimum positive votes to approve proposal, will become a 3 users multisig if one of the users is removed and will require that all vote yes to approve future proposals.
+Removing a user might make a multisig inoperable if the minimum number of positive votes is not reduced at the same time, and there is a significant fraction of inactive users in the multisig.
+For example, a multisig with 4 users and a minimum of 3 positive votes to approve proposals, will become a 3-user multisig if one of the users is removed and will require that all vote `YES` to approve future proposals.
 If one of the users is not active, the multisig will be blocked.

 Increasing the number of positive votes to approve proposals could also block a multisig if many users are not active or loose their keys.